- See a full list of publications

 - Explore connections, collaborators, related work and more

-Dr Lynne Baxter is the head of the OBTT group and a senior lecturer in management systems at the University of York.
+Dr Lynne Baxter is a senior lecturer in management systems at the University of York.

 She went from there to Manchester Business School to study for her PhD which investigated the implementation of a local area network computer system and the power relations in the organisation.